-*1) Additional Visitor (Temporary) Permits may be issued to a property with a large amount of street frontage.
-The total number of Visitor (Temporary) Permits for the property may not exceed one permit per seven metres of frontage.
-Approval will be on a case-by-case basis by the Building and Permitting Manager, Parking Services Manager, Parking Operations Coordinator, Development Services Coordinator or designate.
+** 1) Additional Visitor (Temporary) Permits may be issued for a property with a large amount of street frontage.
+The total number of Visitor (Temporary) Permits for any property may not exceed one permit per seven metres of frontage where parking is permitted.
+Approval will be on a case by case basis by the Building and Permitting Manager, Parking Services Manager, Parking Operations Coordinator, Development Services Coordinator or their designate.